logemerson/sinatra-activerecord-setup-web-080717/README.md

 ## Instructions

 Fork and clone this repository to get started!
-We have a basic sinatra application stubbed out with an `app.rb` file acting as the controller.
+We have a basic Sinatra application stubbed out with an `app.rb` file acting as the controller.

 ### Adding Your Gems